BenjapornW/portfolio/README.md

 #### Go-Live Projects

 - BCFX (Bualuang Commercial Foreign Exchange) - Bangkok Bank (2017 - 2022)
   Briefly describe the project, its purpose, and the impact it had on the business or users.
-   _Key Contributions:_
-  - Implemented [specific technology/feature] to achieve [specific outcome].
-  - Collaborated with [team/stakeholders] to deliver the project on time.
-  - Optimized [process/system], improving efficiency by [percentage/metrics].
-    _Technologies Used:_ [List technologies/tools like Python, SQL, Azure, etc.]

 #### Personal Projects

 - **🚸 Road Traffic Signs Image Classification using a Neural Network**
   This project involves training a machine learning model to classify grayscale images of European traffic signs by shape and type using a designated dataset.
 The project requires developing at least one supervised learning algorithm for each classification task, followed by an analysis in a report.

-  _Key Features:_

-  - Built [feature/solution] to address [specific problem or need].
-  - Used [technologies/tools] to design and implement [specific functionality].
-    _Technologies Used:_ [List tools]

-- **[Another Personal Project Name]**
-  _Description:_ Highlight what makes this project unique or challenging.
-  _Key Features:_
-  - [Your features and results]
-    _Technologies Used:_ [List tools]

 ### Certifications